krader1961/elvish-lib/README.md

 This project provides modules useful to a user of the [Elvish shell](https://elv.sh/).
-For example, a mechanism for displaying the duration of an interactive statement in your left or right prompt.
+For example, a mechanism for displaying the duration of an interactive statement in your left or right prompt or adding a `ulimit` command.

 ## Installation